awsdocs/amazon-redshift-developer-guide/doc_source/copy-usage_notes-access-permissions.md

 With <a name="copy-usage_notes-access-role-based.phrase"></a>role\-based access control, your cluster temporarily assumes an IAM role on your behalf\.
 Then, based on the authorizations granted to the role, your cluster can access the required AWS resources\.

-An IAM *role* is similar to an IAM user, in that it is an AWS identity with permissions policies that determine what the identity can and cannot do in AWS\.
+An IAM *role* is similar to an IAM user, in that it is an AWS identity with permissions policies that determine what the identity can and can't do in AWS\.
 However, instead of being uniquely associated with one user, a role can be assumed by any entity that needs it\.
 Also, a role doesn’t have any credentials \(a password or access keys\) associated with it\.
 Instead, if a role is associated with a cluster, access keys are created dynamically and provided to the cluster\.

 We recommend using role\-based access control because it provides more secure, fine\-grained control of access to AWS resources and sensitive user data, in addition to safeguarding your AWS credentials\.